bigmlcom/python/README.md

 ## Model

-One of the greatest things of BigML is that the models that it generates for you are fully white-boxed.
+One of the greatest things about BigML is that the models that it generates for you are fully white-boxed.
 To get the model for the example above you can retrieve it as follows:

 ```python
 model = api.get_model(model)